History

 HST 115: TOPICS IN COMPARATIVE HISTORY

 A topics course in world history that may be taken more than once if the specific topic is decidedly different from previous options taken.
 Students who receive advanced placement credit in world history with a score of three or better may not enroll for credit in HST 115.
 Students with the same requisite scores on AP European history at the discretion of the department may be allowed to take HST 115 for credit.
 Three hours credit/Four credits in Jan Term.
 Students may count only two of the three 100-level courses on a history major or minor.
-Writing Intensive.
-Non-European/non Anglophone.

-GEP, Major, Minor, Elective credit.
+Major, Minor, Elective credit

 HST 125: FIRST-YEAR SEMINAR